What are the benefits to the assignor (original buyer)?

 Why should I pay more for your services?

-Here are four reasons why our fees are justified:
+Here are four reasons why my fees are justified:

-Our negotiating and selling skills will get you the market price and not lose you thousands more than the difference in fees involved
+My negotiating and selling skills will get you the market price and not lose you thousands more than the difference in fees involved.

 Are there tax considerations with assignments?